 Music licensing is a very lucrative business and one with no shortage of placement opportunities.
 Everywhere you turn there’s a company or product that utilizes music to some extent.

 As an indie music creator, you have the ability to capitalize on these opportunities, but you have to be organized, flexible, patient, and willing to cater to the market’s needs.
 This is a different ball game when compared to creating around an artist.

-Here are some tips you can utilize today to better prepare yourself for licensing.
+Here are some tips you can utilize today to better prepare yourself for music and sync licensing

 - Make sure your music sounds good

 - Know who owns the right to the music